scexao-org/first_control/source/operation_acquiring.md

 # Acquiring data

+## Using wollaston or not

+The command to move the wollaston in/out is :
+`first_pl_wollaston in/out`
+in the shell

 ## Rolling vs Triggered mode

 The lantern can be operated in two distinct modes: rolling and triggered.
 Data are acquired differently in these two modes.